crineu/blog/markdown/posts/2017-05-02-isaiah-berlin-on-joseph-de-maistre-and-irrationality.md

 ---
-title: Isaiah Berlin on Joseph de Maistre and irrationality
+title: [quotes] Isaiah Berlin on Joseph de Maistre and irrationality
 slug: isaiah-berlin-on-joseph-de-maistre-and-irrationality
 date_published: 2017-05-02T22:45:51.000Z
 date_updated: 2017-05-02T22:45:51.000Z
-tags: quotes, books
+tags: quotes
 ---

     Two Enemies of the Enlightenment (Isaiah Berlin)

 ### “It is also said that man is by nature rational.